bilbatez/bilbatez/README.md

 </p>

-I'm a programmer [@Shopee](https://github.com/Shopee), an e-commerce company in Singapore.
-Currently, I'm working on some side projects, learning some new stuff, and laying waste to fallen empires in Stellaris.
+I'm a programmer at Bank of America, Singapore Branch.
+Currently, I'm working on some side projects, learning some new stuff, and laying waste to empires in Stellaris & Crusader Kings 3.
 Reach me on [me@albertjtan.com](mailto:me@albertjtan.com) or [here](https://github.com/bilbatez/bilbatez/issues)

 ## 🤡 Fun Facts
 - 🤔 I’m currently learning anything that piques my interest at the moment.
 - 💬 Ask me about **web stuff**.
 We might learn something together 😉
 - 🎸 I can play guitar ~~and sing!~~
 - 📖 I am blibliophile, been collecting books more than I read'em!
-- 🖋️ I write blog sometimes!
+- 🖋️ I write blog sometimes! or when I feel like it.

 ## 🧰 Tech Stack
 <p align="left">